 Ferrets, like humans, all have different personalities.
 Some ferrets are strong-willed and independent, while others are content to lay in their human’s lap an snuggle for hours.
 Kits (baby ferrets), are very energetic and active and are typically too “busy” playing and exploring to sit still long enough to cuddle.
 But with patience and love, most ferrets will grow into very affectionate adults.
 The more time you invest into bonding with your ferret, the more they will bond with you.

-Please make sure that you are truly COMMITTED and PREPARED before deciding to bring your ferret home.
+Please make sure that you are truly COMMITTED before deciding to bring your ferret home.

 Should I Get a Ferret?

 - Ferrets take a lot of work and commitment.

 - They need a large cage and at least 3-6 hours of play-time a day.

 - They are very prone to health issues (particularly if not fed a proper diet)

 - Most ferrets CANNOT be 100% potty trained.
 Even if they know how to use a litter box, they may throw temper tantrums and leave a mess on the floor.